aws-neuron/aws-neuron-sdk/general/appnotes/perf/neuron-cc/performance-tuning.rst

 Mixed Precision
 ~~~~~~~~~~~~~~~

-You can find more defails about performance and accuracy trade offs
+You can find more information about performance and accuracy trade offs
 in :ref:`neuron-cc-training-mixed-precision`.